 6 min read

-A student credit card is a normal credit card that is available to students.
-By issuing you with a credit card, the card provider understands that, as a student, you’re likely to have a low or variable income.
+A student credit card is a standard credit card available to students.
+When a card provider issues you with one, they understand that, as a student, you are likely to have a low or variable income.

-You may also have a poor or thin credit history, meaning you have either missed payments in the past or have never borrowed money at all.
+You may also have a poor or thin credit history — meaning you have either missed payments in the past, or have never borrowed money at all.
+If that sounds familiar, that is completely normal at this stage of life.
+A student credit card is designed with exactly that in mind.

 If you are accepted for a credit card, you could be subject to a lower credit limit.
-A credit limit defines how much you’re permitted to borrow on a card.
-Lower credit limits should be easier for you to manage and carry less risk for the card provider.
+A credit limit is the total amount you are allowed to borrow on a card.
+Lower limits are easier to manage and carry less risk for both you and the card provider.

-When deciding whether to provide you with credit, credit card providers look for signs that you’ll be able to pay it back.
-These will include:
+When deciding whether to offer you credit, providers look for signs that you will be able to pay it back.
+These can include:

 |